OpenTree-Education/rhizone-lms/README.md

 Learning Management System.

-## `/client`
+## `/webapp`

-The /client folder contains a React app that enables user functionality and communicates with the api. s
+The `/webapp` folder contains a React app that enables user functionality and communicates with the api.

 ## `/api`